-3. Make sure that the PATH environment variable points to the ORACLE\ BASE\ORACLE CLIENT HOME directory.
+3. Ensure that the PATH environment variable points to the ORACLE BASE\ORACLE_CLIENT_HOME directory.

-Note: If the Instant Client PATH is not set, applications will try to load the regular Instant Client libraries first.
-If the applications cannot find these, they will attempt to load the Instant Client Light library next.
+Note: If the Instant Client PATH is not set, applications try to load the regular Instant Client libraries first.
+If the applications cannot find these, they attempt to load the Instant Client Light library next.

-Connecting Oracle Database Client to an Oracle Database
+4.2.2 Connecting Oracle Database Client to an Oracle Database

-After you run Oracle Universal Installer to install Oracle Database Client, you need to use Net Configuration Assistant (NetCA) to configure Oracle Database Client to connect to an Oracle database.
+After you run Oracle Universal Installer to install Oracle Database Client, you must use Net Configuration Assistant (NetCA) to configure Oracle Database Client to connect to an Oracle database.
 At the end of installation, Oracle Universal Installer prompts you to configure the database connection.
 If you bypassed that option, or if you need to change the database connection later on, use the following procedure if you installed the Administrator, Runtime, or Custom installation types.